-To attract investment and foster economic and population growth within the Town.

-- Policy (a) Capitalize on potential growth of the community through collaboration with businesses, organizations and government groups and agencies in realizing economic development initiatives in the Town and region. - Policy (b) Update the Town's marketing plan, in order to continue attracting new business, creating new jobs, and growing the population of Outlook.

-To accommodate and encourage the recycling of obsolete and underutilised commercial buildings, as well as vacant land, into vital enterprises.

-- Policy (a) Promote the development of vacant and underutilised spaces in commercial areas within the Town of Outlook. - Policy (b) Work towards increasing the opportunities available to re-use vacant or underutilised buildings and sites in Outlook by addressing the constraints that exist for potential developers.
+- Objective 3.
+To attract investment and foster economic and population growth within the Town. - Policy a.
+Capitalize on potential growth of the community through collaboration with businesses, organizations and government groups and agencies in realizing economic development initiatives in the Town and region. - Policy b.
+Update the Town's marketing plan, in order to continue attracting new business, creating new jobs, and growing the population of Outlook. - Objective 4.
+To accommodate and encourage the recycling of obsolete and underutilized commercial buildings, as well as vacant land, into vital enterprises. - Policy a.
+Promote the development of vacant and underutilized spaces in commercial areas within the Town of Outlook. - Policy b.
+Work towards increasing the opportunities available to re-use vacant or underutilized buildings and sites in Outlook by addressing the constraints that exist for potential developers.

-3.2.3 Downtown Commercial Objectives and Policies
+Downtown Commercial Objectives and Policies

-To create a cohesive, healthy, viable and aesthetically pleasing downtown commercial area.

-- Policy (a) Support, encourage and facilitate the creation of a viable and coherent vision for the future development of the downtown area. - Policy (b) Promote and encourage new commercial enterprises and the revitalization of the Town's downtown commercial area through the use of such actions and tools as, including but not limited to: - the construction of infrastructure; - investment in public buildings and public realm improvements such as streetscapes and public park development; - encouragement of public private partnerships; - tax abatement incentives; - incentives to promote the use of vacant and underutilised buildings or sites; - planning and building permit fee rebates; and - the promotion of the Town of Outlook as a place for new business development. - Policy (c) Facilitate access to downtown commercial services by seniors or others with mobility constraints by locating seniors housing, community services and other essential services in or in close proximity to the downtown. - Policy (d) Provide opportunity for increased levels of overall activity in the downtown by promoting a mix of compatible uses within this area. - Policy (e) Ensure growth of the downtown does not conflict with adjacent development by providing for setbacks and other mitigation measures such as landscaping.
+- Objective 5.
+To create a cohesive, healthy, viable and aesthetically pleasing downtown commercial area. - Policy a.
+Support, encourage and facilitate the creation of a viable and coherent vision for the future development of the downtown area. - Policy b.
+Promote and encourage new commercial enterprises and the revitalization of the Town's downtown commercial area through the use of such actions and tools as, including but not limited to: - the construction of infrastructure. - Investment in public buildings and public realm improvements such as streetscapes and public park development. - encouragement of public private partnerships. - tax abatement incentives. - incentives to promote the use of vacant and underutilized buildings or sites. - planning and building permit fee rebates. - the promotion of the Town of Outlook as a place for new business development.

-To ensure an available supply of land for downtown commercial development.

-- Policy (a) The Zoning Bylaw will contain a community centre commercial district to provide for a wide range of downtown commercial and other compatible uses. - Policy (b) Zone the area shown as "Downtown Commercial" on the Future Land Use Concept in the Zoning Bylaw for downtown commercial uses and other compatible development.

-- Policy (c) Consideration will be given to extending downtown commercial zoning to those areas shown as "Future Community Centre Commercial", on the Future Land Use Concept, as demand warrants.
-The areas shown as "Future Community Centre Commercial" will be zoned for a mix of commercial, institutional and multi-unit residential uses which would not conflict with the long term future use of this area. - Policy (d) Undertake where necessary, to acquire land for additional downtown commercial development, through purchase or exchange.
-Where improvements are proposed for existing low-density residential uses in the downtown commercial area, investigate the possibility of land exchange on a case-by-case basis.

-To facilitate the development of higher density housing in areas near the downtown.

-Policy (a) Encourage a land use pattern that reflects higher density residential development (i.e. increased multiple unit developments) in proximity to the downtown commercial area through residential and other zoning designations.
+- Policy c.
+Facilitate access to downtown commercial services by seniors or others with mobility constraints by locating seniors housing, community services and other essential services in or in close proximity to the downtown. - Policy d.
+Provide opportunity for increased levels of overall activity in the downtown by promoting a mix of compatible uses within this area. - Policy e.
+Ensure growth of the downtown does not conflict with adjacent development by providing for setbacks and other mitigation measures such as landscaping. - Objective 6.
+To ensure an available supply of land for downtown commercial development. - Policy a.
+The Zoning Bylaw will contain a community centre commercial district to provide for a wide range of downtown commercial and other compatible uses. - Policy b.
+Zone the area shown as "Downtown Commercial" on the Future Land Use Concept in the Zoning Bylaw for downtown commercial uses and other compatible development. - Policy c.
+Consideration will be given to extending downtown commercial zoning to those areas shown as "Future Community Centre Commercial", on the Future Land Use Concept, as demand warrants.
+The areas shown as "Future Community Centre Commercial" will be zoned for a mix of commercial, institutional and multi-unit residential uses which would not conflict with the long term future use of this area. - Policy d.
+Undertake where necessary, to acquire land for additional downtown commercial investigate the possibility of land exchange on a caseby-case basis. - Objective 7.
+To facilitate the development of higher density housing in areas near the downtown. - Policy a.
+Encourage a land use pattern that reflects higher density residential development (i.e. increased multiple unit developments) in proximity to the downtown commercial area through residential and other zoning designations.

-3.2.4 Highway Commercial Objectives and Policies
+Highway Commercial Objectives and Policies